content-left-bg.png

 Facilities and equipment

-SCUBA equipment must be available (e.g. fins, masks, compressed air cylinders and valve, buoyancy control device fitted with a power inflator device, regulator fitted with an alternative air source/supply, submersible depth and cylinder pressure indicators, quick release system), that is correctly fitted and complies with the requirements of Recreational diving, recreational technical diving and snorkelling—code of practice 2018).
+SCUBA equipment must be available (e.g. fins, masks, compressed air cylinders and valve, buoyancy control device fitted with a power inflator device, regulator fitted with an alternative air source/supply, submersible depth and cylinder pressure indicators, quick release system), that is correctly fitted and complies with the requirements of recreational diving, recreational technical diving and snorkelling—code of practice 2024 (PDF, 606KB).

 Equipment must be sized to match the ability and strength of students.